 By the time we completed this piece, the record had been broken by a T206 Honus Wagner, which sold for $6.606 million, which included a 20% buyer’s premium.

-There are certain cards that are just inherently special to a specific individual, we all have them.
+Certain cards are just inherently special to a specific individual; we all have them.
 During my conversation with Eric Norton, I said that 1989 Upper Deck Ken Griffey Jr. is mine.

 He gave a unique answer when I asked him his.